Darxo/Hardened/README.md

 **Greenskins:**
 - All Goblins have -5 Melee Skill and -5 Melee Defense
 - Add new **Goblin** racial effect that grants 50% increased defenses from equipped shield and allows them to use **Shieldwall** with any shield
+- **Orc Warlords** now have **Savage Strength** which makes them immune to **Disarm**

 **Barbarian**
 - **Barbarian Thralls** now spawn twice as often with **Crude Javelins** and half as often with regular throwing weapons
 - **Barbarian Drummer** now have +1 Action Point and grant +150 Experience
+- **Barbarian Kings** now have **Savage Strength** which makes them immune to **Disarm**

 **Beasts:**
+- Lindwurms Head and Tail no longer share hitpoints and effects but killing the tail will no longer kill the Head
+  - Lindwurm Head now has 1000 Hitpoints (down from 1100) and gains **Exude Confidence**
+  - The Lindwurm Tail still inherits most of the stats from the head but has 50% less Hitpoints and Resolve and 50% more Melee Defense.
+Lindwurm Tails no longer have **Fearsome**
+  - The Lindwurm Tail can now be stunned and netted but those effects are removed whenever the Head moves away
 - All ifrits have 50% less Hitpoints and 50% more Armor
 - **Nachzehrer** can no longer swallow player characters while in a net.
 - **Donkeys** now grant 0 XP (down from 50 XP)
 - **Schrats** no longer take 70% reduced damage while their shield is up.
 They now have +200 Hitpoints and gain the **One with the Shield** perk

-**Others:**
-- Enemies which spawn with **Spear Flurry** now automatically gain **Fresh and Furious** (to balance out how bad that perk is by itself)
+**Undead**
+- **The Conqueror** now has **Savage Strength**.
+This has no gameplay impact and is only meant to visualize that he is immune to **Disarm**

 ### Enemy AI
 - Enemy archers are 66% less likely to target someone because of how many potential scatter targets are adjacent
 - Necrosavants are a bit more likely to stay on the same tile and attack twice, rather than teleport to a slightly better tile
-- Improve AI targeting for throwing nets: They value the targets melee defense twice as much.
-They now also value the targets initiative and prefer isolated targets.
+- Improve AI targeting for throwing nets: They value the targets melee defense twice as much and prefer isolated targets
 - AI is now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy
 - AI will no longer throw nets while their strategy is defending
 - NPCs with **Bolster** are more likely to attack with their polarm as they are surrounded by more allies